KirbyKingLove/KirbyKingLove.github.io/_pages/about.md

 ## About Me
 I am a student of the Class of 2024 at Peking University([PKU](https://www.pku.edu.cn/)), pursuing a Bachelor’s degree in Electronics and Information Science at **the School of Electronics Engineering and Computer Science**([EECS](https://eecs.pku.edu.cn/)), with a dual degree in Economics from the **National School of Development** ([NSD](http://nsd.pku.edu.cn/)). **My academic focus spans communication technologies and digital system design**.

-Beyond academics, I’m an avid Steam gamer!So feel free to join me in *Stardew Valley* for some cooperative farming!Also,I'm a crazy Kirby-lover!
+Beyond academics, I’m an avid Steam gamer!So feel free to join me in *Stardew Valley* for some cooperative farming!Also,I'm a crazy Kirby-lover and TETO fans!

 Here is my education situation:
 <div class="education-timeline">